-- Current Impact and Functional Limitations: A clear description of the level of severity along with the current impact and functional limitations pertaining to the academic and/or residential settings.
-Information regarding if symptoms are constant or episodic, and the frequency and/or duration should be addressed.
+- Current Impact and Functional Limitations: A clear description of the nature and severity of the impairment, the duration or expected duration of the impairment, and the permanence or expected long term impact.
+Information regarding if symptoms are constant or episodic, and the frequency should be addressed.

 - Any treatments, medications, and/or assistive devices/services currently prescribed or in use, should include a description of the mediating effects and potential side effects from such treatments.

 - Recommendations: Recommendations are welcomed and considered, however DRO makes the ultimate determination on eligibility and reasonable academic adjustments necessary to provide equal access for participation in academic courses, programs and activities.
 Recommendations should be directly linked to the impact or functional limitations associated with the disability, or medication prescribed to control symptoms and include a clear rationale based on level of impairment.

 Emotional Support Animal (ESA) Requests: documentation should additionally:

 - speak to an existing and continuing diagnostic and therapeutic relationship.

 - include the provider’s confirmation that the Emotional Support Animal has been prescribed for treatment purposes and is necessary to help alleviate symptoms associated with the person’s condition and/or to help the person use and enjoy the benefits of University Housing services.

 - include a clear description of how the animal will mitigate functional limitations.